BlertonRashiti/Optimization-for-machine-learning-Mini-Project/README.md

 # Optimization for machine learning : Mini-Project
+### Study of different optimizers for a non-convex classification problem and comparison with a distributed method of optimization
 ## Description
 This project was done in the framework of the course optimization for machine learning given at EPFL.